macs30200-s22/replication-materials-zhiyun0707/README.md

 will lead to $9.9 dollar decrease in a state.
 However, as the p-value indicates, Covid-19 is not a statistically signifiant variable in the regression, which reject my hypothesis that Covid-19 has a negative impact and is statistically significant in the regression model.

-## How Findings is relevant to my Research Question
+## How findings is relevant to my Research Question

+My research question is the relationship on how Covid-19 impacts the personal income in each state/county, so running a regression model could help to directly see whether Covid-19 has a positive or negative impact on average personal income.
+Through analyzing the coefficient and the p-value in the regression, I can have a conclusion on whether to reject my hypothesis or not.
+Currently my initial findings are based on state-level data, I will continue to analyze on the county-level.